swissrouting/swissrouting.github.io/core-lightning.md

 On the RaspiBlitz you can find the CLN config file under the `bitcoin` user's home directory.

     /home/bitcoin/.lightning/config

+## Uptime Monitoring With Amboss

+Amboss provides [a health check service](https://docs.amboss.space/api/monitoring/health-checks) for Lightning nodes.
+This can be used to monitor the uptime of your node and even display the information publicly if desired.

+### Cron Configuration

+You can use [this shell script](https://docs.amboss.space/api/monitoring/health-checks) on your node to send a properly formed health check ping to Amboss.

+1. Save shell script (e.g. `~/amboss-ping.sh`)
+1. Run `crontab -e` to edit your cron configuration
+1. Add a line like this to run the job every minute:
+      * * * * * /home/bitcoin/amboss-ping.sh

+Note: cron scripts do not run with the same environment as interactive shells.
+This means you might encounter problems when running this script as a cron job.
+If necessary you can try tweaking the line as follows to instruct bash to use an interactive (login) shell with full user customizations active:

+    * * * * * bash -l /home/bitcoin/amboss-ping.sh

+### Amboss Configuration

+No special configuration is needed on Amboss to enable this functionality.

+You can view health checks for your node at: `https://amboss.space/node/NODE_ID/health`

+You can configure the health check interval and whether the results are publicly visible at: [https://amboss.space/owner?page=monitoring](https://amboss.space/owner?page=monitoring)

 ## Hybrid Mode